wefner/python_library_cookiecutter/README.md

 which would bump the version of the project to 0.1.0 tag it in git and do a push.

-So the full workflow after git is intialized is:
+So the full workflow after git is initialized is:

  * repeat as necessary (of course it could be test - code - lint :) )
    * code